 In cases of disagreement between the College and the exam board, or if the student disagrees with the centre or the exam board, the case can be referred to Ofqual’s Exams Procedure Review Service (EPRS).

 The exam board’s decision on the grade following appeal will stand unless the EPRS finds that the exam board has made a procedural error.

-For more information, please read Ofqual’s Student Guide to Awarding: Summer 2021, published on May 13th, 2021.
+For more information, please read Ofqual’s Student Guide to Awarding: Summer 2021.

 The Department for Education’s Awarding Qualifications in Summer 2021 guidance document also has more information.